Tim-herbie/k8s_fortigate_exporter/README.md

 # Fortigate Prometheus exporter for Kubernetes

-This repository demonstrates only how to deploy the prometheus exporter [fortigate-exporter](https://github.com/bluecmd/fortigate_exporter) on Kubernetes to monitor one fortigate firewall.
+This repository demonstrates how to deploy the prometheus exporter [fortigate-exporter](https://github.com/bluecmd/fortigate_exporter) on Kubernetes to monitor one fortigate firewall.
 > **Info: It is possible to monitor multiple fortigates and also only specific metrics**

 ## Requirements